Vallalika/Cheese_shop_inventory/README.md

         python3 db_load.py
 ## Run
-1. Copy-paste the below in the command line, still in the app folder flask run
+1. Copy-paste the below in the command line, still in the app folder.

+        flask run
      *That should be Flask running now*